Washington, DC Dec 01, 2016

-The Land Trust Alliance recently released a comprehensive report showing land trusts across the nation have conserved a staggering 56 million acres, an area of protected land that is double the size of all the land in national parks across the lower 48 states.
+The Land Trust Alliance, a national land conservation organization working to save the places people love by strengthening land conservation across America, today released a comprehensive report showing land trusts across the nation have conserved a staggering 56 million acres, an area of protected land that is double the size of all the land in national parks across the lower 48 states.

-In sum, state, local and national land trusts voluntarily conserved an average of 5,000 acres per day—or 1.8 million acres per year—during the 2015 reporting period of the National Land Trust Census.
+In sum, state, local and national land trusts voluntarily conserved an average of 5,000 acres per day — or 1.8 million acres per year — during the reporting period of the National Land Trust Census (Jan.
+1 to Dec.
+31, 2015).

 - Protecting and preserving important natural areas and wildlife habitats, maintaining water quality and preserving working farms or ranchlands identified at the top three conservation priorities across all land trusts;